AtanasovskiPetar/dti-app/README.md

 ## Research Paper

-A detailed explanation of the project, including methodology, results, and discussion, can be found in the research paper.
-You can download it [here](link-to-your-research-paper.pdf).
+A detailed explanation of the project, including methodology, results, and discussion, can be found in the [research paper](resources/Drug_Target_Interaction_Prediction.pdf).

 ## Installation Instructions